deepraining/orchids/docs/orchids/init.md

 ### route

-* `desc`: whether start a page with route or not. if set to true, the url will be changed when a page is started, like: url?orchidsPage=pageName&orchidsId=pageId
+* `desc`: Whether start a page with route or not.
+If set to true, the url will be changed when a page is started, like: `url?orchidsPage=pageName&orchidsId=pageId`.
 * `type`: `true/false`
 * `default`: `false`

 ### onFirstPageInitialized

-* `desc`: called when first page is initialized
+* `desc`: Called when first page is initialized.
 * `type`: `function`

 ### onRouteChange

-* `desc`: called when route changed
+* `desc`: Called when route changed.
 * `type`: `function`

 ### container

-* `desc`: custom root container for pages and dialogs
+* `desc`: Custom root container for pages and dialogs.
 * `type`: `id selector / dom`
 * `default`: `document.body`